-If you’re going to buy CBD oil for the first time, it can be a little overwhelming.
+If you’re buying CBD oil for the first time, it can be a little overwhelming.
 There are a lot of options and, unfortunately, there’s never a solid answer as to which product will work best for you.
 That’s why we’re here to arm you with knowledge so you understand your options and can make a confident decision.

-In this guide, we’ll discuss the most popular product types and why you might choose one over the other.
+In this guide, we’ll discuss the most popular products and why you might choose one over the other.

 Here are the product categories we’ll discuss below:

 A CBD concentrate is pure hemp extract that doesn’t contain any other ingredients.

 In other words, it’s just oil that’s been CO2 extracted from the hemp plant.

 CO2 extraction is an efficient and clean way to get oil from the hemp plant.
 You’re breathing CO2 right now!
 This method leaves virtually no residual solvents and uses a low temperature, which preserves the cannabinoids and terpenes.
 Other extraction methods use chemicals and can get too hot, destroying those compounds.